-- Total operating expenditure (OPEX) is anticipated to increase in 2022/2023 by 5% when compared to the previous year in lieu of steadfast efforts aimed at promoting policy objectives of the Commission. - Executive and Non-executive Members Honoraria and Expenses: This represents the budgeted cost for all members of the Board of the Commission.
-This expenditure has increase by 33% over the prior year budget, as all members are being compensated.
+- Total operating expenditure (OPEX): This is anticipated to decrease in 2022/2023 by 6% when compared to the previous year in lieu of steadfast efforts aimed at promoting policy objectives of the Commission.
+The Commission continues its efforts to effectively manage and where possible reduce its operational costs. - Executive and Non-executive Members Honoraria and Expenses: This represents the budgeted cost for all members of the Board of the Commission.
+This expenditure has increased by 33% over the prior year budget.
+The previous budget reflected compensation for non-executive members only whereas the current budget provides compensation for both executive and non-executive members.

-- Employee Compensation: This represents remuneration for all employees, inclusive of twenty (20) full time positions.
-Overall staff costs for the Commission have increased by 10% over the prior budget year which is due to: i. the proposed addition of new hires made necessary by the volume of work expected during 2022-2023 period, and ii. ensuring the availability of sustainable human resources through effective succession planning and continued efforts to cross-train professional staff. - Government Fees and Staff Costs: This represents employer social security, NHI, PAYE, pension cost, health benefits, staff recognition program, housing allowance, travel allowance, telephone allowance, entertainment allowance, sub-committee allowances, performance management and gratuity scheme.
-This figure has increased by 14% over the prior budget year. - Professional Services: This represents auditing services, economics service, legal and litigation services, research and development services, and technical and human resource services.
-This figure has decreased by 15% from prior periods. - Conferences, Training and Travel: This represents travel, local and internationally, for members of the Board and employees, to attend meetings, conferences, seminars, and workshops for continued development on behalf of the Commission.
-This figure has increased by 91% compared to the prior year's budget.
+- Employee Compensation: This represents remuneration for all employees, inclusive of nineteen (19) full time positions.
+Overall staff costs for the Commission have decreased by 2% over the prior budget year which is due to freezing of proposed addition of new hires. - Government Fees and Staff Costs: This represents employer social security, NHI, PAYE, pension cost, health benefits, staff recognition program, housing allowance, travel allowance, telephone allowance, entertainment allowance, sub-committee allowances, performance management and gratuity scheme.
+This figure has decreased by 26% over the prior budget year. - Professional Services: This represents auditing services, economics service, legal and litigation services, research and development services, and technical and human resource services.
+This figure has decreased by 0.34% from prior periods. - Conferences, Training and Travel: This represents travel, local and internationally, for members of the Board and employees, to attend meetings, conferences, seminars, and workshops for continued development on behalf of the Commission.
+This figure has increased by 11% compared to the prior year's budget.
 The priority of the Commission is to ensure that each member of staff is adequately knowledgeable in their area considering ever-changing technology, while fostering business relationships with regulatory bodies worldwide.
-A resumption of in-person training for staff that aligns with their designation and long-term planning strategies. - Rent and Utilities: This represents occupancy of the 2nd and 3rd floor of the LM Business Centre and a Disaster Recovery site.
+The Commission anticipates a resumption of in-person training for staff that aligns with their designation and long-term planning strategies. - Rent and Utilities: This represents occupancy of the 2nd and 3rd floor of the LM Business Centre and a Disaster Recovery site.
 This figure has increased 1% over the prior budget year. - Maintenance Expenses: This represents automobile maintenance, building maintenance, cleaning and cleaning materials, computers, equipment and site, fuel, and office equipment.
 This figure has decreased by 0.2% over the prior budget year. - Consumers Education and Public Relations: This represents initiatives aimed at educating and informing consumer on various aspects of the telecommunications sector, including community outreach; utilisation of other media avenues; and acknowledgement of various telecommunications days/events.
 This expenditure has decreased 44% over the prior budget. - General and Administration: This represents subscriptions, customs duties, general office expenses, and messenger services.
 This figure has decreased by 3% over the prior budget year.